matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Cloud Security Scanner checks your applications for common vulnerabilities**

 - XSS
-- Flash injection.
+- Flash injection
-- Mixed content.
+- Mixed content
-- Clear text passwords.
+- Clear text passwords
-- Use of insecure JavaScript libraries.
+- Use of insecure JavaScript libraries

 **How the scanner works**